-Though they’re only about one month old and have grown substantially since birth, ½-inch Dubia roaches are still a long way from maturity.
-In fact, regarding size – they’re only about 25% of the way to adulthood.
-This has two important implications for their role as feeders.
+½-inch Dubia roaches are only about a month old, but in that time they’ve increased their weight tenfold.
+While impressive, they’re still a long way from maturity.
+At a half-inch, they’re only a quarter of the way to their adult size.
+This has important implications for their role as feeders.

 First, they’re soft-bodied.
 This means they are easier to digest than larger roaches and other feeder insects.
 More digestible matter means more nutrition per ounce.
 It’s common to hear stories about animals eating fewer Dubia than other feeders.
 More nutrition per ounce from better digestibility could be at least partly why.

 As you can imagine, better nutrient availability has major benefits for insectivorous animals.
 But this is especially true for the young and old animals, or those experiencing stress – whether from an illness or captivity in general.

 Second, because they’re fast-growing and self-select certain nutrients, ½-inch Dubia roaches are great gut loaders.
 You can offer them healthy whole foods and they will eat eat what is most nutritious.